daly4/hedera_rust_client/README.md

 ## IMPORTANT

-Integration tests are not complete (file service, smart contract service, etc.) Expect bugs throughout.
-API of lib *will* change
+Integration test suite is not complete (file service, smart contract 2.0 service).
+API of lib *may* change/evolve.

 # hedera_rust_client

 Rust client for the Hedera Network

 Rust client and utils for interacting with the Hedera Network.
-This library has been written to mimic, where possible, the offical Hedera Java and Go SDKs.
+This library has been written to mimic, where possible, the offical Hedera Java, JS, and Go SDKs.

 ## Getting Started